Shaun Ryder: Television

 In 2004 he was the subject of Richard Macer's BBC3 documentary Shaun Ryder: The Ecstasy and the Agony.
 In 2006, he appeared in Shameless (series 6 episode 3) as himself.

-Ryder was a contestant on the tenth series of ITV's reality game show I'm a Celebrity...Get Me Out of Here! in 2010, where he finished second behind Stacey Solomon.
+Ryder was a contestant on the tenth series of ITV's survival reality television show I'm a Celebrity...Get Me Out of Here! in 2010, where he finished second behind Stacey Solomon.
 In January 2011 Ryder appeared on the first series of the ITV programme That Sunday Night Show, and again on the second series in September 2011.
 He collaborated with fellow I'm a Celebrity contestant Stacey Solomon at the 2011 National Television Awards.

-In 2013, Ryder hosted the television show Shaun Ryder on UFOs on The History Channel UK.
+In 2013, Ryder hosted the television show Shaun Ryder on UFOs on History Channel UK.
 He has a lifelong interest in UFOs and claims that he has personally encountered space aliens, stating that he saw a UFO for the first time in 1978.

 In 2016, he appeared on Would I Lie to You?, being asked if he had trained his cat to wink.

 In 2017 Ryder appeared on Celebrity Juice as a member of Fearne Cotton's team.
-The next year he starred in ITVs 100 years younger in 21 days and appeared on Celebrity Mastermind, with the specialist subject of Manchester.
+The next year he starred in ITV's 100 years younger in 21 days and appeared on Celebrity Mastermind, with the specialist subject of Manchester.

 In 2019, Ryder was interviewed on Sam Delaney's News Thing.
 In August 2020, Ryder appeared in BBC Two comedy Mandy created by Diane Morgan in which he portrayed a fictional version of himself.